Am I Left-Handed or Right-Handed?

 Classroom Tips: When creating class books with your students, keep a template for each book on your computer so you can just type in the new or changed information, print, cut, glue, and laminate for a beautifully made book that will stand the test of time.

 If your class creates a book with the left and right photos, send home the classmade book with a different student each night so they can share it with their family.

 Have students go home and take a survey of their own family members to see if they are right or left handed.
 Send a large piece of paper home for this project.
 Have students trace each family members hand and write the corresponding person's name on the hand and finally write if they are left-handed or right-handed.

 This lesson gives us another opportunity to use our math vocabulary and skills while learning some real world information that will help us maneuver through our world more successfully.

-Introduction: There are several books about the importance of following directions that will give your student the giggles!
+Here are several books about the importance of following directions that can help enrich the lesson.

 The Secret Birthday Message by Eric Carle